 - create an electronic signature

-- encrypt emails and files.
+- encrypt emails.

 The Citizen Certificate must first be activated in order to use if for the above-mentioned matters.